MicrosoftDocs/dynamics-365-intelligent-order-management/topics/Available to Promise.md

 # Pre-requisite

 a.
-Submit on-hand change schedule changes to Inventory Visibility rovided that the dates are within the period that is defined by the **Schedule period** setting.
+Submit on-hand change schedule changes to Inventory Visibility provider that the dates are within the period that is defined by the **Schedule period** setting.

 b.
 Below are the API details to submit a on-hand schedule change request.
-Please note that these APIs are available from Dynamics 365 Supply Chain Management Invnetory visibility add in.
+Please note that these APIs are available from Dynamics 365 Supply Chain Management Inventory visibility add in as well as Dynamics 365 Intelligent Order Management.
 More details can be found in [Dynamics 365 Inventory Services.](https://docs.microsoft.com/en-us/dynamics365/supply-chain/inventory/inventory-visibility-available-to-promise)

 |Path|Method|Description|